-Health Education England is working with NHS England to set out plans to develop the NHS 111 workforce.
+Health Education England worked with NHS England to set out plans to develop the NHS 111 workforce.

 As recognised by the Urgent & Emergency Care Review, healthcare is expected to be increasingly provided closer to home, for example, through self-care, primary care, and NHS 111 telephone based clinical contact.
 The NHS 111 workforce gives the public easier access to urgent healthcare, and has had a significant effect on the way the NHS delivers that care.

 The programme looked at bringing about a consistent approach to triage and/or onward referral.
 Focusing on registered and non-registered staff within the integrated urgent care services workforce, the project sought to: